 I woke up on Plunge Day and my nerves immediately started twisting my guts into knots.
 The first thing that I did was yank my hair into a set of messy pony tails because when you are going to plunge into a cold ocean you really don’t give a fuck about the world seeing you looking like the dirtbag that you really are.

-Jewels and I arrived at the check-in point at the Wildwood Convention Center.
-I noticed that I was shaking--not unusual for me with my arrhythmia--but I wanted to make sure that it wasn't my blood sugar dropping so I crammed a piece of a bagel into my face despite my jumping tummy.
+After a very *ahem* entertaining hour and a forty minute drive to the shore, my mother, brother, Jewels and I arrived at the check-in point at the Wildwood Convention Center.
+I noticed that I was shaking–not unusual for me with my arrhythmia–but I wanted to make sure that it wasn’t my blood sugar dropping so I crammed a piece of a bagel into my face despite my jumping tummy.
 Finally at 12:30, the organizers began to herd us all out to the beach.
-Now, the thing that I don't like about Wildwood is that the beach is hella long--you have a decent hike to get to the water line--so I'm not surprised that they made us move out that early since the Plunge was at 1pm sharp.
-The problem with this was that you had half an hour of just chilling freezing on a beach, staring at the water and thinking 'what the fuck am I doing?'.
+Now, the thing that I don’t like about Wildwood is that the beach is hella long–you have a decent hike to get to the water line–so I’m not surprised that they made us move out that early since the Plunge was at 1pm sharp.
+The problem with this was that you had half an hour of just chilling freezing on a beach, staring at the water and thinking ‘what the fuck am I doing?‘.

 The plungers had their own roped off area where we were gathered into our huge group to countdown and then take off for our freezing Hell together.
 I had noticed in our “Plunge Packet” of info that it suggested that if it was your first plunge to not go near the front of the group so that you could go into the water at your own pace… so who wants to guess where we stationed ourselves in the group?
 Yup.
 Right near the front.